docwilco/sptracker/README.md

 > in the AC mods went also down.
 If you want to take over the project I am open to reference the
 > fork in the main page here on RD, such that users are guided to your page.

+So I have setup a [GitHub repo](https://github.com/docwilco/sptracker) to work on this project, and allow others to easily collaborate.
+Feel free to file issues and do pull requests.

 # Getting started

 `create_release.py` does most of the work of fetching and installing dependencies